How To Spread Masa for Tamales

 You don’t want to spread the masa all the way down to the narrow end.
 Leave about 2-inches or so of space.

-Additionally you don’t want to spread all the way to the either the left or right side of the wide part of the husk.
+Additionally you don’t want to spread all the way to either the left or right side of the wide part of the husk.
 Try not to spread all the way up to the top wide edge of the husk either.

 Some people like smaller tamales so they won’t spread to the edges like you can see that I do.
 That’s perfectly fine, you can spread the masa as wide as you want.
 I like to go as far as I do to the edges so that I can have a larger tamal and also add more filling. hehe!